fubark/cosmic/ui/README.md

 - cosmic/platform: Used to facilitate events from the window.
 - cosmic/stdx: Used for additional utilities.
 - cosmic/lib/sdl: SDL2 source.
 Used to create a window and OpenGL 3.3 context.
 Built automatically.
+- cosmic/lib/freetype2: Freetype2 font renderer backend used by default for desktop.
+Built automatically.
 - cosmic/lib/stb: stb_truetype and stb_image source.
 Used to rasterize fonts and decode images.
 Built automatically.
 - cosmic/lib/wasm-js: Wasm/js bootstrap and glue code.
 ```sh